metaph3r/solutions-architect-case-study/README.md

 ### Key audiance

-Students - People who want to learn a new skill for their career or private endeavours.
+Students - People who want to learn a new skill for their career or private endeavors.

 Instructor - People who host their courses on the platform and provide feedback to the students.